Showing posts with label milky way. Show all posts

 Milky Way Farms

-The farm began in 1931 when Frank Mars the founder of the Mars Candy purchased land in Tennessee.
-It was during extreme economic times in Giles County and many people were loosing their homes.
-Mr Mars bought up the land, let the people stay in their homes and work for him.
+The farm began in 1931 when Frank Mars, the founder of the Mars Candy Company, purchased land in Tennessee.
+It was during a period of severe economic hardship in Giles County, and many people were losing their homes.
+Mr. Mars bought up the land, let the people stay in their homes, and had them work for him.

-His farm employed hundreds of works from the Giles County Area.
-Mr Mars had prized hHerefords the fastest horses, fine sheep, incredible barns, and awesome view for his house set atop a hill overlooking the valley below
+His farm employed hundreds of workers from the Giles County Area.
+Mr Mars had prized Herefords, the fastest horses, fine sheep, incredible barns, and a fantastic view for his house set atop a hill overlooking the valley below.

 Milky Way Farms